 I offer a limited number of 1-2-1 and bespoke nutrition consultations for owners who require personal support for their dogs.

-To book in for an initial 15-minute consultation session please click here: CAROLINE GRIFFITH INTRODUCTION CALL
+To book in for a consultation session please click the button below

 Meet Bruce Whitelaw – Training & Behaviourist

 Hello, I’m Bruce and I’ve been a part of the Frank & Jellys in-house training and behaviour team since 2018.

 I’m a regular feature on their social media platforms, providing easy to follow advice and behaviour tips to dog owners with their everyday issues.
 Problems like excessive barking, chewing on furniture, reactivity on walks, fighting over toys, and so much more.